salaboy/from-monolith-to-k8s/README.md

 ## Agenda Service

-The Agenda Service is in charge of hosting the accepted taks for our conference, this service is heavily used by the conference attendees while the conference is on going to check rooms and times for each talk.
-This service present an interesting usage pattern, as it not going to recieve too many writes (adding new agenda items) as the amount of reads (attendees checking for talks, times and rooms).
+The Agenda Service is in charge of hosting the accepted talks for our conference, this service is heavily used by the conference attendees while the conference is on going to check rooms and times for each talk.
+This service present an interesting usage pattern, as it not going to receive too many writes (adding new agenda items) as the amount of reads (attendees checking for talks, times and rooms).

 > You should **fork** and **jx import** this service as we did with the API Gateway project.